-4. Become a Model for Operations and Customer Service: As a multi-faceted organization, the University of Guam aims to be an example of operational excellence in the government of Guam in the areas of customer service, professional development, grant management, and cross-functional online services.
+4. Becoming a Model for Operations and Customer Service in Guam and All of Micronesia: As a multi-faceted organization, the University of Guam aims to be an example of operational excellence in the government of Guam in the areas of customer service, professional development, grant management, and cross-functional online services.
 As the University works to reform and refine its own processes, it strives to develop a structure that others can model, extending knowledge of best practices for the benefit of the whole region.